Financial Support for Research from the School Research and Knowledge Exchange Committee

 The School will normally award a maximum of £150 to support the travel costs associated with these research activities during each student's period of registration.
 Match funding is not required for these events.

-e.g. for those projects which require human participants as a fundamental part of their research (e.g. a questionnaire)
+e.g. for those projects which require human participants as a fundamental part of their research (e.g. a questionnaire).
+The current rate for Participation Payments is £5 per participant.
+The maximum amount students can request per academic year for Participation Payments is £500.

 ||e.g. to support a Postgraduate conference or research seminar series in the School|